Meet Our Current Listener Poets

 Click through our profiles to explore the people and poems behind our work.

-Chanice Withers is an educator, poet, and proud graduate of the Certified Listener Poet program.
+Chanice Withers is an educator, poet, and proud graduate of the Certified Listener Poet program Cohort 7.
 A natural-born teacher, she shares her gift with the community through her monthly workshop, Poetry in the Park—a space for connection, creativity, and healing.

-Elizabeth Pringle explores language and the human experience through theatre and film, arts and media education, leadership coaching, and professional development.
+Elizabeth Pringle is part of the co-founding team of Listener Poets and has produced The Good Listening Podcast.
+She explores language and the human experience through theatre and film, arts and media education, leadership coaching, and professional development.

-Erin “Fitz” FitzGerald is a human who believes deeply in the healing power of generous listening.
-She is a hospice and palliative medicine physician and was an instructor and director of Healer's Art, a medical school course created by Rachel Remen, which utilizes generous listening as a skill to be with others' suffering and humanize medicine.
+Erin “Fitz” FitzGerald is a Certified Listener Poet Cohort 9 alum, and a human who believes deeply in the healing power of generous listening.
+She is a hospice and palliative medicine physician and was an instructor and director of Healer's Art, which utilizes generous listening as a skill to be with others' suffering and humanize medicine.

-Gray Davidson Carroll is a white, transfemme writer, dancer, singer, cold water plunger and (self-proclaimed) hot chocolate alchemist hailing from Brooklyn by way of western Massachusetts and other strange and forgotten places.
+Gray Davidson Carroll is a Certified Listener Poet Cohort 7 alum, and a white, transfemme writer, dancer, singer, cold water plunger and (self-proclaimed) hot chocolate alchemist hailing from Brooklyn by way of western Massachusetts and other strange and forgotten places.

-Jenny Hegland is a creative facilitator, coach, and social entrepreneur whose life’s work centers around community engagement, participatory leadership, and social justice.
+Jenny Hegland is part of the co-founding team of Listener Poets and serves as Executive Director of The Good Listening Project.
+She is a creative facilitator, coach, and social entrepreneur whose life’s work centers around community engagement, participatory leadership, and social justice.

-Joseph M. Jablonski is a typewriting street poet in addition to being a Listener Poet of The Good Listening Project.
+Joseph M. Jablonski is a typewriting street poet in addition to being a Certified Listener Poet Cohort 1 alum of The Good Listening Project.
 As a street poet, he entertains as the “Walking Mall Poet” on the downtown pedestrian mall of Winchester, Virginia and beyond.

-Julia McDonald (She/They) is a Maine-based physician, writer, and international humanitarian.
+Julia McDonald (She/They) is a Certified Listener Poet Cohort 9 alum, and a Maine-based physician, writer, and international humanitarian.
 McDonald’s writing has appeared in mainstream news media as advocacy for patients and commentary on the intersection of politics and medicine.

-Leigh Finnegan-Hosey is a spiritual care provider with experience working in both higher education and health care settings.
+Leigh Finnegan-Hosey is a Certified Listener Poet Cohort 9 alum and spiritual care provider with experience working in both higher education and health care settings.
 She currently serves as the pediatric and reproductive health chaplain for a large academic medical center.

-Ravenna Raven works as a Listener Poet in hospitals, healing centers, and at national healthcare conferences.
+Ravenna Raven is part of the co-founding team of Listener Poets and serves as Education and Publications Lead.
 Early childhood experiences with first responders, surgeons, and hospice nurses propelled her toward writing as a practice for healing and making meaningful connections with others.

-Sibihan Lawrence is a London-born Performance poet, Certified Listener Poet, Theatre maker, Arts Education Specialist, Storyteller.
+Sibihan Lawrence is a London-born Performance poet, Certified Listener Poet Cohort 9 alum, Theatre maker, Arts Education Specialist, Storyteller.
 And a dismantler of master-narratives.

-Yvette Perry is a lover of music and books, an amateur photographer, a collector of antique typewriters, and one fourth of a Marvel Cinematic Universe household that includes her husband and twin daughters.
+Yvette Perry is part of the co-founding team of Listener Poets and serves as Health Equity Programs Lead.
+She is a lover of music and books, an amateur photographer, a collector of antique typewriters, and one fourth of a Marvel Cinematic Universe household that includes her husband and twin daughters.

 Our Extended Circle: